szilvia-csernus/map-it/README.md

 * [Mapbox Studio](https://studio.mapbox.com/)  - to create map design.

-* [Count API](https://github.com/szilvia-csernus/count-api)  - to keep track of the number of page loads.
+* [Count API](https://github.com/szilvia-csernus/count-api)  - this is my own API, used to keep track of the number of page loads.

 * [EmailJS](https://www.emailjs.com/)  - to send updates about website usage.